-Section 41.
-Short line railroad infrastructure modernization credit.
-Establishes a credit equal to 50% of eligible expenses, up to \$3,000 times the number of miles of railroad track owned or leased in Minnesota by the taxpayer as of the end of the taxable year for which the taxpayer made qualified railroad expenditures.
-The credit is nonrefundable but a five-year carryforward is allowed.
+Subd.
+2. Credit allowed; limitation; carryover.
+Provides an income or corporate franchise tax credit equal to 50% of the taxpayer's qualified railroad reconstruction or replacement expenditures.
+The credit equals \$3,000 times the number of miles of railroad track owned or leased in Minnesota by the taxpayer as of the end of the taxable year for which the taxpayer made qualified railroad expenditures.
+The credit is nonrefundable but may be carried forward for up to five years.

+Subd.
+3. Transferability; written agreement required; credit certificate.
 Allows an eligible taxpayer to transfer the credit to a taxpayer subject to the income, corporate franchise, or insurance premiums tax.
 The transferred amount must not be more than the unused, remaining portion of the credit.
-The eligible taxpayer and eligible transferee must jointly file a copy of the transfer agreement with the commissioner of revenue within 30 days of the filing of the agreement.
-In case of an audit or assessment, the transferee is liable for repayment of credits claimed.
+The eligible taxpayer and eligible transferee must jointly file a copy of the transfer agreement with the commissioner of revenue within 30 days of the transfer, and the commissioner must issue a credit certificate to the transferee within 30 days of the filing of the agreement.
+In case of an audit or assessment, the transferee is liable for repayment of credits claimed in excess of the allowed amount.

+Subd.
+4. Partnerships; multiple owners.
 Requires the credit to be passed through to partners, members, shareholders, or owners of a partnership, LLC taxed as a partnership, S corporation, or multiple owners of property according to their interest in the business entity or as specified in their organizational documents.
-The credit must be allocated under current law requirements for nonresidents and part-year residents.
-The credit sunsets after tax year 2030.
-Effective for taxable years beginning after December 31, 2022.